Slum to stardom: Indonesian film director Joko Anwar is riding high

 Once there, he interviewed filmmaker Nia Dinata, who helped him get hired as an assistant director for the 2003 film Biola Tak Berdawai (The Stringless Violin).

 In 2003, Dinata and Anwar co-wrote the satire Arisan!
-(The Gathering!) – “the first film in Indonesia to depict homosexual relationships in a positive light” – and won awards at the Bandung Film Festival, the Citra Awards and the MTV Indonesian Movie Awards.
+(The Gathering!), which the director describes as “the first film in Indonesia to depict homosexual relationships in a positive light” and won awards at the Bandung Film Festival, the Citra Awards and the MTV Indonesian Movie Awards.

 The accolades kept coming.